lishuangquan1987/Tony.Interceptor/README.md

 ## 2.markup the class or method that you want to Intercept

-first of all,the class must extend to `ContextBoundObject`
+First of all,the class must extend to `ContextBoundObject`

-then,you can use `InterceptorAttribute` to mark the class or a **instance** method in the class
+Then,you can use `InterceptorAttribute` to mark the class or a **instance** method in the class

-if you mark the class ,it is intercept all the public instance method by default.
+If you mark the class ,it intercepts all the public instance method by default.

-if you do not want to intercept a method int the marked class,you can use `InterceptorIgnoreAttribute`
+If you do not want to intercept a method int the marked class,you can use `InterceptorIgnoreAttribute`

 ```csharp
 [Interceptor(typeof(LogInterceptor))]